ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 }
 ```

+**Introducing Player Damage Interaction**
-- For the player to take damage we add an OnTriggerEnter method to the collider of the player and raise a "DealDamageToPlayer_EmptyEvent"
+Simulating player damage involves adding an `OnTriggerEnter` method to the player's collider.
+This method raises the `DealDamageToPlayer_EmptyEvent` when a triggering object enters:
 ```csharp
 public class Damageable : MonoBehaviour
 {